-First things first; you need to sign up to Twitter.
+First things first; you need to sign up to Twitter to be able to do this course!
 Twitter does allow you to see other people’s tweets without an account yourself, by simply viewing their profile or searching a word.
-However, without an account you will not be able to participate in a conversation, and that is one of the main uses of Twitter.
+However, without an account you will not be able to participate in a conversation, and that is one of the main uses of Twitter; it is a conversation.

 One thing is for sure – in order to gain activity and followers you need to ensure your Twitter account is engaging, which can be done through a range of techniques;

-- Your profile picture: this is one of the main reasons people will choose to read or engage with your tweets out of their Twitter feed – at least change it from something other than the generic Twitter egg.
+- Your profile picture: this is one of the main reasons people will choose to read or engage with your tweets out of their Twitter feed.

-- Your handle (@name) as this is what people will use to send messages and identify you when making a conversation
+- Your handle (@name): this is what people will use to send messages and identify you when making a conversation

 - Your identifiable information e.g. your personal website and location

 - Your ‘bio’ as Twitter call it, which is a short sentence summing you up and detailing why people might want follow you